dager-mohamed/live-streaming-platform/README.md

 ## Setup

+- Copy the `.env.example` file and replace the filename with `.env`.

+- Setup an AWS account:
+  1. Fill in the aws crednetials inside the env file.
+  2. Create an S3 bucket.
+  3. Create a cloudfront distribution.
+  4. IMPORTANT: if this error occured (`Your account must be verified before you can add new CloudFront resources`) while create a cloudfront distribution, please see [this](https://maxrohde.com/2022/06/10/solving-error-creating-cloudfront-distribution-accessdenied-your-account-must-be-verified/).
 - Run the backend app in development mode <br/>
   ```npm run dev:backend```
 - Run the frontend app in development mode <br/>